A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Analytic model: infinitely thin para-hydrogen moderator

 As one can see from \figref{fig:8} below, there is a strong dependence of the neutron cross-section~(or MFP) on the neutron energy in the region of the maximum of the thermal Maxwellian spectrum.
 However, as it is seen from \figref{fig:3}, the brightness gain is larger for shorter MFPs, while characteristic features of the behavior of the brightness gain are conserved.

-It is important to note that the simple summing up of the two partial brightnesss in~\eqref{eq:Bfull} is valid only if the cold moderator is homogeneously illuminated from all sides.
+It is important to note that the simple summing up of the two partial brightness in~\eqref{eq:Bfull} is valid only if the cold moderator is homogeneously illuminated from all sides.
 This assumption holds true in the case of heavy water thermal moderators commonly used in research reactors.
 However, if the cold moderator is placed in a light water moderator or in close proximity to the target of an accelerator-driven neutron source surrounded by reflectors, the illumination becomes non-homogeneous.
-In such cases, the summing up of the partial brightnesss needs to be performed with corresponding weights to account for the non-uniform illumination.
+In such cases, the summing up of the partial brightness needs to be performed with corresponding weights to account for the non-uniform illumination.

-It is worth mentioning that when only one side wall of the cold moderator is illuminated the brightness gain is twice as much compared to full illumination~(as seen in \figref{fig:6:a}).
+It is worth mentioning that when only one side wall of the cold moderator is illuminated the brightness gain is twice as much compared to full illumination~(compare maximal gains in figures~\ref{fig:6} and \ref{fig:7}).
 However, these larger relative gains do not mean larger absolute values of cold neutron brightness.